Skip to content

 1. complete the appropriate approved University form (Postdoctoral Fellow Parental Benefit Request form); and

-2. submit the completed form to the Postdoctoral Fellow’s faculty advisor, department chair, and the Office of Postdoctoral Affairs.
+2. submit the completed form to the Postdoctoral Fellow’s faculty advisor, department chair, and the Graduate School Office of Graduate Education and Postdoctoral Affairs.

-2. The Postdoctoral Fellow and the Postdoctoral Fellow’s faculty advisor shall enter into a written agreement that describes the Postdoctoral Fellow’s responsibilities and how the Postdoctoral Fellow will fulfill those responsibilities following a Parental Leave of Absence, including the total length of the Postdoctoral Fellow’s leave and whether the Postdoctoral Fellow will have a period of part-time work during the parental leave.
+2. The Postdoctoral Fellow and the Postdoctoral Fellow’s faculty advisor shall enter into a written agreement that describes the Postdoctoral Fellow’s responsibilities and how the Postdoctoral Fellow will fulfill those responsibilities following a Parental Leave of Absence, including the total length of the Postdoctoral Fellow’s leave and whether the Postdoctoral Fellow will have a period of part-time work during the parental leave (unless the Postdoctoral Fellow is on block FMLA, in which case no work requirements may be imposed for that FMLA period).

 7. Unanticipated Events

 1. Not all events surrounding pregnancy, childbirth, adoption, and the health of a young Child can be fully anticipated for purposes of this rule.
-A Postdoctoral Fellow may request, and the Associate Dean for Postdoctoral Affairs may grant, upon recommendation of OEO or the academic unit, an exception to the eligibility criteria and maximum leave length described in this rule.
+A Postdoctoral Fellow should consult with their academic unit, OEO, and the Graduate School Office of Graduate Education and Postdoctoral Affairs if alternative accommodations are required.

 8. Relationship to Other Policies